Darbix/texture-reconstruction/README.md

 - **Training & enhancement** - `reconstruction/`
 In each of these directories you have to install the specific packages using `python -m pip install -r requirements.txt` to use scripts belonging to that part.

-Each input scene (set of frames and other data) must be in a separated directory and must include:
+Each input scene (set of frames and other data) must be in a separate directory and must include:
 - `data.txt` file with the path to the original texture on the first line.
 - `color_imgs` directory containing the camera images taken.